Shellyhan/ProjectGroup10/README.md

-# ActiveSFU: CMPT276 Group 10
+# ACTIVE SFU: CMPT276 Group 10

 Repository for CMPT276 Group 10.
-ActiveSFU is an iOS app aimed at promoting healthy living within the SFU community by allowing users to find new friends to do sports, fitness and health related activities with.
+ACTIVE SFU strives to assist in the creation of a healthy campus community where users can build connections and maintain a healthy lifestyle - together.

 ## Getting Started